superdude12399/PrivacyPolicy/README.md

 Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at anthony.studiogames@gmail.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.